piercus/combinatoire/README.md

 const combinatoire = require('combinatoire');

 console.log(combinatoire({
-	props : {
 	color1 : ['white', 'yellow'],
 	filename : function({color1}){
 		return [color1+'.png', color1+'.jpg']
 	}
-	}
 }))
 ```

-NB: props of type 'function' are resolved after other props, so they can takes non-function props as input but not other 'function' props
+NB: properties of type 'function' are resolved after other properties, so they can takes non-function properties as input but not other 'function' properties

 Will print
 ```